ekzhang/fastseg/README.md

 composited.show()
 ```

-You can see an example of this in action by clicking the "Open in Colab" button below.
+You can see an example of this in action by pressing the "Open in Colab" button below.

 TODO "Open in Colab" button & notebook.

-## Example: Exporting to ONNX
+### Example: Exporting to ONNX

 The script `onnx_export.py` can be used to convert a pretrained segmentation model to ONNX.
 You should specify the image input dimensions when exporting.
 See the usage instructions below: